Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 For buyers:

-Real opportunity exists—for the first time in over a year.
-Prices are down about 20% from peak levels, sellers are more realistic, and you have more choice.
-But here’s the critical point: well-priced, well-presented homes can still move fast.
+Real opportunity exists.
+Prices have softened slightly (overall values down 2.5% from last January, though detached homes are up 4.4%), and you now have significantly more time to conduct due diligence.
+Sellers are more realistic, and you have meaningful negotiating leverage.
+But here's the critical point: well-priced, well-presented homes can still move fast.
 When you find the right property at the right price, be ready to act decisively.

 Smart buyer strategy: